 It's good practice to have an extra $500 on standby in case you exceed your budget.

 Our total spending might've been far less had we decided to camp but two-up travel has it's storage limitations when semi-spirited riding is in order.
 One night of camping is 1/4 the cost of a motel room and suggests that store-bought food (cheaper) will be cooked over an open fire.
 There's also the possibility that friends will host you for a night along the way.

 What Long Distance Motorcycle Trips Have You Experienced?

 Great riding roads often equate to great destinations.
 What scenery have you witnessed?
 What inspired your travels and why?
 Your input is invited.
-Post an article!
+Leave a comment!